-Once every two years, we mount an evening careers convention to which all pupils from Forms II to VI are invited.
-Experts in a range of careers attend in order to provide pupils with information and insights.
-The next Convention is scheduled for March 2020.
+Once every two years, in conjunction with the Parents' Association, we mount an evening careers convention to which all pupils from Forms II to VI are invited.
+Around one hundred experts in a range of careers attend in order to provide pupils with information and insights.
+The next Convention is scheduled for March 2022.